dimaswira21/Need-For-Speed-0.5/README.md

 # Need-For-Speed-0.5
-IThe final project of an introductory computer engineering course
+The final project of an introductory computer engineering course